matbyte-com/vyhub-documentation/docs/getting_started/cloud.md

 ## Get your VyHub Instance

-Using VyHub for your gaming community is as easy as a few clicks are.
+Using VyHub for your gaming community is as easy as a few clicks.

 1. Create your account on [app.vyhub.net](https://app.vyhub.net).
 2. Go to the [Dashboard](https://app.vyhub.net/dashboard) and click `Create Instance`.